How can I assemble my Telraam?

 Assembling Telraam in three main steps

-- Insert the Micro SD card into the Raspberry Pi in the correct direction.
-Check the instruction video if necessary.
+5. Insert the Micro SD card into the Raspberry Pi correctly, (i.e. with the metal part facing up).

 Your Telraam is ready!